-The Emergency Management (EM) domain works to improve decision-making by organizations that share information relating to emergency response and emergency management and to increase the ability to prepare for, respond to, and recover from emergency situations.
+The Emergency Management (EM) subcommittee works to improve decision-making by organizations that share information relating to emergency response and emergency management and to increase the ability to prepare for, respond to, and recover from emergency situations.

 - Enhance data exchange standards, internal processes, and operational effectiveness.